2024 UEFA Europa Conference League final: Venue

+The Agia Sophia Stadium in Athens hosted the final.

-The Agia Sophia Stadium in Athens, known as the OPAP Arena for sponsorship reasons, was home of AEK Athens, one of Olympiacos' local rivals.
+The Agia Sophia Stadium in Athens, known as the OPAP Arena for sponsorship reasons, is the home of AEK Athens, one of Olympiacos' local rivals.
 The stadium opened in September 2022, and had a capacity of 31,100.
 The match was the eighth single-leg UEFA club final to be played in Greece, having hosted three European Cup/Champions League finals (in 1983, 1994 and 2007), three Cup Winners' Cup finals (in 1971, 1973 and 1987) and the 2023 UEFA Super Cup.

 Host selection

 On 21 June 2022, UEFA opened the bidding process for the final, which was held in parallel with that of the 2025 final.
 Interested bidders could bid for either one or both of the finals.
 The proposed venues had to include natural grass and be ranked as a UEFA category four stadium, with a gross capacity of between 30,000 and 50,000 preferred.
 The bidding timeline was as follows: